kenany/nwitch/README.md

 Of course!
 In fact, nwitch was created specifically for Windows, because Windows is the standard OS for gaming.

+### Can it moderate multiple channels?

+Unfortunately, each individual nwitch process is designed around managing only one channel at a time.
+To manage multiple channels, you would need to run multiple instances of nwitch.

+### How do I know nwitch doesn't transmit the bot's account credentials to you?

+No, but why should you take my word for it?
+Simply read through source code.

+### Isn't it dangerous to store the account credentials in plaintext?

+Yes, and this will hopefully change in the future.
+If an attacker did get the credentials, there isn't a whole lot they could do with it anyways.

 ### Is there a hosted version?

 No; nwitch was conceived as a self-hosted bot.
 There is no reason to have a hosted version that runs 24/7, because the features it provides are only useful while you're streaming.

-### Can it moderate multiple channels?

-Unfortunately, each individual nwitch process is designed around managing only one channel at a time.
-To manage multiple channels, you would need to run multiple instances of nwitch.

 ## Contributing